planetfederal/cogj-spec/README.md

 The concept is simple: a traditional GeoJSON file is broken into *n* number of feature collections, each of which is independently a valid geojson document.
 The collections can be made using any sorting or ordering algorithm which makes sense for the given data (temporal, spatial, etc.).

 The collections are arranged back-to-back in a single file with the first 10k of the file reserved for metadata.
-The [metadata header] (/spec/header.json) contains metadata about the file as a whole as well as an array of collection metadata.
+The [metadata header](./spec/header_schema.json) contains metadata about the file as a whole as well as an array of collection metadata.

 ## Demo